 No. it doesn’t make much sense.
 Which is why the cartoonist Garry Trudeau coined this apt (or inept) bit of idiocy to lampoon the original hand-held Newton computer’s difficulty in deciphering handwriting.

-After several years of supporting people and their computers, I have found that like the comic, human expectations and technological capabilities rarely coincide.
-I started Egg Freckles as a way to share my experiences with people and technology.
+After years of helping people with their computers I have found that, like the comic, human expectations and technological capabilities rarely coincide.
+I started writing Egg Freckles in 2007 to share my experiences with technology.

 Who are you?

 Apple’s dud from the 90’s may not seem like an exciting theme for a blog, but the Newton still has a lot to teach us about technology.